 Other attractions around Lago General Carrera

-Most visitors here, due to its remote location, arrive in a rental vehicle (Coyhaique and Balmaceda Airport are the cheapest places to hire a car in the vicinity) and this certainly gives you a lot more flexibility when it comes to the activities available to you.
+Most visitors here, due to its remote location, arrive in a rental vehicle (Coyhaique and Balmaceda Airport are the cheapest places to hire a car nearby) and this certainly gives you a lot more flexibility when it comes to the activities available to you.

 If you don’t have a car, the lodge can also arrange excursions, while if you do, it’s well worth talking to them to leverage their extensive local knowledge.